easyGLM/ezAGI/automind/AUTOMIND.md

-each module provides example usage to demonstrate how classes and methods can be utilized within the easyAGI project or your AGI project framework.
-Understanding the practical applications of the classes and their methods ensures seemless modular expansion of easyAGI as a framework for practical reasoning appliations.
+each module provides example usage to demonstrate how classes and methods can be utilized within the ezAGI project or your AGI project framework.
+Understanding the practical applications of the classes and their methods ensures seemless modular expansion of ezAGI as a framework for practical reasoning appliations.